Voting-Rights

 Throughout 2021, at least 440 bills containing voter restriction provisions were introduced across 49 states, representing the largest coordinated assault on voting rights since Jim Crow and demonstrating ALEC’s systematic model legislation deployment at unprecedented scale.
 The Brennan Center …

-American Legislative Exchange Council (ALEC) Heritage Foundation Heritage Action Republican state legislators State Policy Network ALEC voter-suppression electoral-manipulation big-lie voting-rights +3 more
+American Legislative Exchange Council (ALEC) Heritage Foundation Heritage Action Republican state legislators State Policy Network alec voter-suppression electoral-manipulation big-lie voting-rights +3 more

 Read more →